Kaioo Terrace

 Evidence is strong: 8 of 13 current MLS listings include the COMLAU amenity and several public remarks explicitly mention shared laundry—phrases include 'convenient laundry facilities on each floor' and 'community laundry area on the same floor as unit'.
 Multiple listings from different agents consistently reference on-site/shared laundry, indicating this is a building-level amenity rather than a single-unit feature or checkbox error.

-Public remarks repeatedly confirm laundry facilities are available on every floor.
-This is explicit and consistent across multiple listings, so confidence is very high.
+Multiple public remarks explicitly confirm laundry facilities are available on every floor.
+The repeated wording is consistent across listings.

 One listing clearly states '1 unassigned parking stall', and no remarks mention assigned, reserved, or deeded parking.
 With 0/12 MLS records checking the assigned box, the evidence points to generally unassigned stalls rather than assigned parking.